-- Shades: birch craft plywood (colors natural, black and white)
+- Shades: birch craft plywood (colors natural and black)

 - Floor lamp legs: waxed ash with chrome plated steel screws

 - Electric wires: fabric-coated electric wire (selection of different colors)

 - Designed in Finland by Pure Design Oy and produced by Innoite Oy

 FINOM product cards provide you more detailed information about the lights, which can be used to plan light suitability and use.

 - Finom Pendant Tall TPM

 FINOM uses shade wood materials from PEFC certified manufacturers.
 The material comes from a small selected non-industrial and family owned forest in Finland.
 FINOM plywood is extremely thin (0,4 mm) and consists of three turned layers of Finnish birch.
 What make the FINOM plywood special and unique is that it can be produced only from the slow-growing Finnish birch logs during low-temperature winter time.
 Read more about the PEFC certification here.